 As a recipient of state and federal financial assistance, Linn-Benton Community College is responsible for ensuring that an adequate internal control structure is established to ensure compliance with applicable laws and regulations related to those programs.
 This internal control structure is subject to periodic evaluation by management and outside auditors.
 As a part of Linn-Benton Community College's single audit, tests are made to determine the adequacy of the internal control structure, including that portion related to federal financial assistance programs, as well as to determine that Linn-Benton Community College has complied with applicable laws and regulations.
-The results of the College's single audit for the fiscal year ended June 30, 2021 will be included in a separate report.
+The results of the College's single audit for the fiscal year ended June 30, 2022 provided no instances of material weaknesses in the internal control structure or significant violations of applicable laws and regulations.